 A focus for Sheppard & Rout is to foster a team approach to practicing architecture that maintains ready and effective communication between client, consultants and contractor.
 We frequently advise clients on the formulation of the project brief as well as the appropriate options available for their specific development.
 Furthermore, we have the ability and experience to advise on urban design and planning projects at all scales.

 Sheppard & Rout practice with a 27 strong team out of our central Christchurch studio.
 We ensure close working relationships between all staff and partner involvement in every commission to retain a high design quality and technical competence on all projects.

-We hold a close interest and involvement with Christchurch and its re-build following the Christchurch earthquakes.
-The practice has recently moved back to 104 Salisbury Street after extensive renovations have been undertaken to the original villa and a new studio pavilion added at its rear.
+While we hold a close interest and involvement with Christchurch and its re-build following the earthquakes, we also work on projects across New Zealand, notably in Queenstown and Wellington.
+The practice moved back to 104 Salisbury Street in 2015 after extensive renovations were undertaken to the original villa and a new studio pavilion was added at its rear.